ranijames/Enrichment-analysis/AMD_PD/unidb_scripts/README.md

 The existing workflow is depicted in Fig1.
 The current pipeline directly fetches data from UniDB and operates on disease cohort (ROPAD PD cohort ca. 3300 patients).
 Two control groups are used;

+- Restricted cohort
-restricted cohort  (based on age, affected status, country, exclusion of analysis types and including certain analysis types) and unrestricted group which includes all uni DB patients except disease cohort or somatic (Q: Does it mean somatic symptoms?
+-   (based on age, affected status, country, exclusion of analysis types and including certain analysis types)
+-    unrestricted group which includes all uni DB patients except disease cohort or somatic (Q: Does it mean somatic symptoms?
 A: No, the somatic term here refers to cancer patients who carry somatic mutations).
-For a given set of genes, in this case, study 27 PD-Gaucher Disease-related GWAS genes (Q: Can we link the accession IDs of these genes and their GWAS scores here?), these genes and their associated variants are filtered/selected.
-On these selected genes, the variant filter is applied; these filtering criteria are H; H, AF frequency; H, M, AF, Cadd >= 4.
-For each cohort, the number of unique patients with variants per GWAS genes is reported.
+-     For a given set of genes, in this case, study 27 PD-Gaucher Disease-related GWAS genes, these genes and their associated variants are filtered/selected.
+-     On these selected genes, the variant filter is applied; these filtering criteria are H; H, AF frequency; H, M, AF, Cadd >= 4.
+-     For each cohort, the number of unique patients with variants per GWAS genes is reported.

 The existing WF performs Fischer's exact test/hypergeometric test and multiple hypothesis tests which enables us to estimate the statistical significance of the variants between control and disease cohorts and enrichment/depletion level.

 # Existing pipeline
 Data set used for developing the above pipeline